paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 ## Analysis procedure

-The commands below assume that the `scripts`, `SRA-metadata`, and `custom-GTFs` directories from this repository are in the current working directory.
+The commands below assume that the `scripts`, `metadata`, and `custom-GTFs` directories from this repository are in the current working directory.

 ### Prepare STAR-Fusion reference files